-I’ve already written about my top recommendations for which harmonicas a beginner should consider purchasing: Lee Oskar or Hohner Special 20 if you can afford it ($40-$50 price range,) or you just want to dip your toes in the water, or you’re on a tight budget, the Hohner Blues Band or the Fender Blues Deluxe ($10-$15 price range.)
+I’ve already written about my top recommendations for which harmonicas a beginner should consider purchasing: Lee Oskar or Hohner Special 20 if you can afford it ($40-$50 price range,) or if you just want to dip your toes in the water, or you’re on a very tight budget: the Hohner Blues Band, or the Fender Blues Deluxe, or the East Top Too8K ($10-$19 price range.)
 If you want to learn about those harmonicas in detail, check out Which Harmonica to Buy.

-Will I still stand by my advice to look toward the Hohner Blues Band and the Fender Blues Deluxe as the go-to harmonicas?
+Will I still stand by my advice to look towards the go-to harmonicas listed above?
 Are they indeed the best?
 Or is some sleeper cheapy harmonica that I didn’t even know about gonna steal the spotlight?

 What Makes a Harmonica Rating System Awesome

 The categories that I use when evaluating harmonicas, ordered here from most to least important to me are:

 1 Responsiveness – How long from the time I blow/draw to time I hear the note?

 2 Tone – Bright vs Dark, Thin / Tinny vs. Nice Bottom Weight, Loud vs. Soft, Is it in tune?

 3 Bendability – How easy is it to activate and control bends?

 4 Comfort – Most importantly, is comfy on the lips?
 What about holding it?

 5 Looks – Is she sexy?
 Cos, hey, looks do matter! 😉